onesimus-systems/onesimus-systems.github.io/dandelion/api/rights.md

 - id (int) - ID of role, used to get the permissions with [getgroup](#getgroup)
 - role (string) - Name of role/group
 - permissions (array) - Keyed array of permission names and their values
+- permissionNames (array) - Keyed array of human readable permission names keyed to their respecive permission

 **Permissions Needed**: